joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-05-sign-marker.md

 layout: post
 published: false
 title: Sign Markers
-date: 2018/04/21
+date: 2020/06/06
 ---

 >You're making a sign using a marker to draw the letters.
 The marker tip is a circle that's $\SI{2}{\centi\meter}$ across.
-If you want the marks to be as uniform as possible (as measured by the variance of the ink intensity), and you can't place the tip within $\SI{1}{\centi\meter}$ of where it's previously been, how far apart should you make the marks?
+If you want the marks to be as uniform as possible (as measured by the standard deviation of the ink intensity), and you can't place the tip within $\SI{1}{\centi\meter}$ of where it's previously been, how far apart should you make the marks?

 <!--more-->